GabeMillikan/PyMemory/README.md

 # PyMemory

-A python wrapper for ReadProcessMemory and WriteProcessMemory The intention is to make it dead simple to read ctype structures from memory I am actively working on this project (as of May 24, 2020)
+A python wrapper for ReadProcessMemory and WriteProcessMemory.

+The intention is to make it dead simple to read ctype structures from memory.

+I am actively working on this project (as of May 24, 2020).

 ## Notes
  - The "CPP_equivalent" folder contains the code equivalent to that of PyMemory, but it is written in C++